New focus for GoLiveHeaven: the web in the GoLive era (1996 - 2008)

 July 14, 2012

 In the history of the earth and humankind, the prehistoric era was the period of time before humans had begun to record events in writing, from roughly 2,000,000 years B.C. to roughly 5000 B.C.
+Then, with the birth of Jesus Christ, we enter the Current Era.

 In the history of the web and webmasters, the GoLive era is the period from the release of Gonet GoLive Pro 1.0 in August of 1996 until Adobe officially announced on April 28, 2008 that development and sales of GoLive had ended.
 The last version was Adobe GoLive 9, released in June 2007.